jacooba/OfflineRLAIF/README.md

 # SFO: Piloting VLM Feedback for Offline RL

-This repository contains the implementation of **Sub-Trajectory Filtered Behavior Cloning (SFBC)**, a method that leverages **vision-language model (VLM) feedback** to improve offline reinforcement learning (RL).
+This repository contains code for the paper [*SFO: Piloting VLM Feedback for Offline RL* (Beck et al., 2025)](https://arxiv.org/abs/2503.01062), published at [The RLC Workshop on Reinforcement Learning Beyond Rewards: Ingredients for Developing Generalist Agents](https://proceedings.mlr.press/v205/beck23a.html).
+The code includes an implementation of **Sub-Trajectory Filtered Behavior Cloning (SFBC)**, a method that leverages **vision-language model (VLM) feedback** to improve offline reinforcement learning (RL).
 SFBC filters and weights sub-trajectories based on VLM-derived success probabilities, enabling effective policy learning in the **absence of explicit rewards**.

 ## Installation
 To set up the environment, use Conda: